File Component

 Data Structure of a File Component

-The File component's data stores in submission data Also known as Record Data.
-Submission data consists of information saved by Unqork components.
-View submission data by using the angular command, or in Record Collections. as an array of objects.
+The File component's data stores in submission data as an array of objects.
 In the example below, the fileResume File component displays the uploaded content in a table.
 Opening an object in the array displays a set of key/value pairs containing information about the file.

-Here's how the same File component looks in the DevTools Console The DevTools Console helps you securely store, build, test, and deploy your software.:
+Here's how the same File component looks in the DevTools Console:

 Resources